Email to/from SMS¶

-Sending via the Email to SMS api is straightforward, all you need to do is send to the phonenumbers of your recipients and set a default sender id.
+Sending via the Email to SMS API is straightforward.
+All you need to do is send to the recipient’s phonenumbers and set a default sender.

-Sending SMS messages is a simple as sending an email to the
+Sending SMS messages is as simple as sending an email to the

 email@example.com, for example

-Your sender ID is controlled by the default sender setting found under “Settings”, “SMS defaults”.
+Your sender is controlled by the default sender setting found under “Settings”, “SMS defaults”.

-SMSes send on this API is limited to 20 SMS parts, equal to 3060 characters, this is a measure to try and prevent unintenionally long SMSes send, when using email clients like e.g. Gmail, where the mails are kept as conversation threads, where responding to the original email, will keep the entrie conversation in the email.
+SMS messages sent via this API is limited to 20 SMS parts, equal to 3 060 characters.
+This measure will prevent unintentionally long SMS messages, when using email clients like e.g. Gmail, where the emails are kept as conversation threads, where responding to the original email, will keep the entire conversation in the email.

 SMS to Email¶

-Receiving SMS messages from your users in your email inbox, requires you to have a virtual number attached to your account, and to use this number with a SMS to Email web hook.
+Receiving SMS messages from your users in your email inbox, requires you to have a virtual number attached to your account, and to use this number with a SMS to Email webhook as well.

 SMS to Email Webhook¶

-Navigate to “Settings” “Web hooks” and setup a web hook, of the type, SMS to Email Give your web hook a name, and add email adresses that should receive the SMSes.
+Navigate to “API” “Web Hooks” and setup a webhook of the type SMS to Email Give your webhook a name and add email addresses that should receive the SMS messages.

 SMS messages will be delivered with the from address: